 Fulbright US–ASEAN Visiting Scholar Initiative Program

-The objective of the Fulbright U.S.-ASEAN Visiting Scholar Initiative is to deepen people-to-people engagement and strengthen our educational ties with the ten member nations of ASEAN, while emphasizing the importance of ASEAN.
-This marks the sixth year of the Initiative.
-To date, 50 scholars from all 10 ASEAN Member States have been awarded scholarships to pursue studies focused on a wide range of subjects including teaching English as a second language, maritime security, climate change, health, political security, and wildlife trafficking.
+The objective of the Fulbright US-ASEAN Visiting Scholar Initiative is to deepen people-to-people engagement and strengthen our educational ties with the ten member nations of ASEAN, while emphasizing the importance of ASEAN.
+This marks the seventh year of the Initiative.
+To date, 60 scholars from all 10 ASEAN Member States have been awarded scholarships to pursue studies focused on a wide range of subjects including innovative teaching methods, maritime security, climate change, food safety, political security, and human trafficking.

 Applicants from Indonesia should be:

 - Indonesian citizen and resident in Indonesia throughout the nomination and selection process

 - Willing to return to Indonesia upon completion of their program in the United States